|A little Trinity, a few key seasonings and you'll have a homemade sloppy joe that'll beat any canned version hands down.|

 Stir in the Worcestershire sauce, Tiger sauce, tomato sauce, and ketchup.
 Simmer for about 15 minutes or until mixture begins to thicken.
 Add a large pinch of salt and some freshly ground pepper; taste and adjust seasonings as desired.

 Brush the bun bottoms with the melted butter and in a separate skillet or on a stove top grill, toast the buns.
 Serve with baby carrots, or a side of ranch style beans, baked beans, waffle fries or potato chips, a side salad and a pickle.

 Cook's Note: Serve these on dinner rolls for Sloppy Sliders on game day.
+Mix it up by using half ground beef and half ground breakfast sausage.
 Try adding in a can of drained Rotel tomatoes for an extra kick!

 Pizza Sloppy Joes: Substitute homemade pizza sauce, or a jar of your favorite commercial brand for the tomato sauce and stir in 3 ounces of chopped pepperoni or turkey pepperoni.
 Spoon meat mixture on bottom buns and place about 1 tablespoon of shredded Mozzarella on each bun.
 Pass under the broiler to melt cheese and serve immediately.

 Tex-Mex Sloppy Joes: To the meat sauce add 1 or 2 jalapeno peppers (remove seeds and ribs to keep it on the milder side), 2 teaspoons of chili powder and 1/2 teaspoon each of cumin and ground coriander - or all seasonings to taste.
 Add a couple splashes of a good Mexican beer if you have it.